bitflut/ng-frrri/docs/ngxs-crud/recipes/ssr.md

 # SSR

 {% hint style="info" %}
-@frrri should work with @angular/universal out of the box.
+@ng-frrri/ should work with @angular/universal out of the box.
 {% endhint %}

 You can specify whether or not a route awaits results before resolving with the `await` property \(see examples below\).
 During SSR the behaviour defaults to awaiting results before resolving the route, so the data is already displayed when serving your page.